zzmp/hifi-docs/_articles/scripts/gracefulControls.js.md

 # What it does

 `gracefulControls.js` was designed to offer an alternative means of controlling your avatar and moving around in Hifi.
+All movement is dampened, including mouselook, so the experience might be a bit like playing an FPS design for geriatrics.

 # Controls

-The controls are similar that of a first person shooter built for 85 y/o grandmas.
-All movement is dampened, including mouselook.

 Use **WASD** to move forward and strafe left or right, Q for brake, E takes you up, C takes you down